aam051102/ahlgreen-net/views/articles/src/content/openbound-animations.md

 {{HEAD}}
-title=Openbound - Production
+title=Openbound - Animations
-description=An in-depth tutorial of the Openbound game engine, Sburb.
+description=An in-depth description of animations in the Openbound game engine.

 {{BODY}}

-# Openbound - Production
+# Openbound - Animations

-The production section of this tutorial covers building, minification, and embedding onto sites like MSPFA.
+An animation is, despite the name, not exclusively animations.
+An animation is simply an image, which **can** have more than 1 frame, making it an animation.

 ## Table Of Contents